bjeavons/Bakery-Chef/README.md

 1. `cd Bakery-Chef`
 1. `vagrant up`

 Running `vagrant up` will take awhile because it downloads the VM image.
-It may fail with message about mysql returning status 1.
-Just type `vagrant provision` to restart.
+If it fails try running `vagrant provision` to retry the build.

 When it is done you can connect to the vm server using `vagrant ssh`.